ehrrsn7/procedural-programming/python/exercise11-alignMoney/README.md

 ## Setting up the Program

 First, you need to have Python installed on your machine.
-You can download Python from the [official website](https://www.python.org/).
+You can revisit the provided commands in `stretch-programs/python/README.md`.
 To set up the program, navigate to the directory containing your requirements.txt file.
 Then, run the following command to set up the virtual environment and install the dependencies:

 ```Powershell